WNoDeS/WNoDeS/documentation.md

 ---
 WNoDeS provides a Grid/Cloud integrated access to a set of shared computing resources, whose use is therefore optimized for different kinds of users with different requirements.

-In the following we describe the WnoDeS framework, the main features, and usersâ€™ support.
-We also show the experiences done with scientific applications at INFN Tier-1.
+In the following we describe the WNoDeS framework, its main features and some details of its workflow.
+We also explain the supported users' requests  and show the experiences matured with scientific applications at INFN Tier-1, with scientific partners and finally the proof of concepts we are working on.

 <div class="row-fluid marketing">